jbiz805/age/README.md

 <h2><img height="20" src="/img/contributing.svg">&nbsp;&nbsp;Contributing</h2>

 You can improve ongoing efforts or initiate new ones by sending pull requests to [this repository](https://github.com/apache/age).
-Also, you can learn from the code review process, how to merge pull requests, and from code style compliance to documentation, by visiting the [Apache AGE official site - Developer Guidelines](https://age.apache.org/contribution/guide).
+Also, you can learn from the code review process, how to merge pull requests, and from code style compliance to documentation by visiting the [Apache AGE official site - Developer Guidelines](https://age.apache.org/contribution/guide).
 Send all your comments and inquiries to the user mailing list, users@age.apache.org.